arcus/education_modules/using_redcap_api/using_redcap_api.md

 Some APIs allow for anonymous use.
 Others require all users to be registered and prove their identity.
 Others have one level of service for anonymous users and another level for registered users.
 REDCap hosts private data that can be very sensitive, so every API call to REDCap must come with proof that demonstrates that the requestor has the right to see the data they're asking for.

-APIs are automated, which means they won’t rely on you logging in manually, adding a user name and password interactively.
-API calls have to run without human intervention, which means you need to provide your R or Python script with credentials that show you are allowed see the data you’re accessing.
-But obviously you don’t want to put your user name and password in a script.
+APIs are automated, which means they won't rely on you logging in manually, adding a user name and password interactively.
+API calls have to run without human intervention, which means you need to provide your R or Python script with credentials that show you are allowed see the data you're accessing.
+But obviously you don't want to put your user name and password in a script.
 Your user name and password might open a lot of doors at your institution, including your email, your payroll information, and your EHR access.
 You want to isolate **just** your access to this **particular** data, and using your all-powerful login information to access REDCap data is far too powerful.

 What if your credentials fell into the wrong hands, because they were in a script on a drive that many people have access to?
 This is where API keys or tokens come in.
 API credentials give very specific access to very specific things.
 They can also be regenerated easily (like changing a lock on a door), in case you suspect they may have been lost or misused.
-If API credentials do fall into the wrong hands, it’s not great, but it’s much better than accidentally sharing your username and password!
+If API credentials do fall into the wrong hands, it's not great, but it's much better than accidentally sharing your username and password!
 The access codes you need to provide might be called tokens, keys, passwords, or some other descriptor.
 In REDCap, the term is "token", and we'll show you in a bit how to generate a token for your data.

 ### Advantages of the REDCap API

-Two important advantages to using an API are data freshness and reproducibility.
+Two important advantages to using an API are **data freshness** and **reproducibility**.

-Let’s say you have to run some analysis on data you’re collecting in REDCap, and you want to re-run this analysis every couple of weeks to see the latest figures.
+Let's say you have to run some analysis on data you're collecting in REDCap, and you want to re-run this analysis every couple of weeks to see the latest figures.
 One way to do that is to manually export data from REDCap to a .csv and save it to a file that you analyze.
 REDCap likes to download files with a date stamp as part of the file name, so you have to keep track of various file names and make sure you are analyzing the right data.
 You may, after all, end up collecting multiple .csvs, each of which has a particular version of the data in REDCap.
 This can easily become overwhelming and cause confusion or mistakes.

-What’s a better approach?
-Reach into the REDCap database directly each time you run your analysis script, so that you know you’re using the most up-to-date data.
+What's a better approach?
+Reach into the REDCap database directly each time you run your analysis script, so that you know you're using the most up-to-date data.
 This is what we'll call the "data freshness" advantage.

 Another problem with using manually downloaded files from REDCap is that this method requires unscripted, point-and-click manual work.
-If you were to document this carefully, you’d have to give several steps, like where to log in to REDCap, which project to use, the .csv download settings (which fields or forms to download), file naming conventions, and where to put the file.
-Most of us don’t go into this level of detail in our manual workflows, for good reason!
-It’s tiresome, and we know that sometimes things change in the look and feel of a website, so including screenshots and detailed instructions about where to look for a link or how to highlight multiple fields is a lot of work for something that might have slightly different steps next week or next month.
+If you were to document this carefully, you'd have to give several steps, like where to log in to REDCap, which project to use, the .csv download settings (which fields or forms to download), file naming conventions, and where to put the file.
+Most of us don't go into this level of detail in our manual workflows, for good reason!
+It's tiresome, and we know that sometimes things change in the look and feel of a website, so including screenshots and detailed instructions about where to look for a link or how to highlight multiple fields is a lot of work for something that might have slightly different steps next week or next month.
 We'll call this the "reproducibility" motivation.

 A better approach is to use a script that uses an API call.
-First of all, it’s scripted, which means no manual steps to write up in a Word document or add to a GitHub repo or jot down on a sticky note.
+First of all, it's scripted, which means no manual steps to write up in a Word document or add to a GitHub repo or jot down on a sticky note.
 Also, the typical API has a standard interface that will change very little.
-API access may improve over time, adding new features, but it’s very infrequent that an API will radically change and remove options, rendering your script unusable.
-The same half-dozen lines of code you use to access your data will almost always be stable for months or years, and if you do need to change it, you’re only changing that small chunk of code, instead of a step-by-step document with words and images that describe a manual effort.
+API access may improve over time, adding new features, but it's very infrequent that an API will radically change and remove options, rendering your script unusable.
+The same half-dozen lines of code you use to access your data will almost always be stable for months or years, and if you do need to change it, you're only changing that small chunk of code, instead of a step-by-step document with words and images that describe a manual effort.

 ### Quiz: API Advantages